ljpatrick/marxpaint/docs/en/README.txt

                       Shapes from center
                               The shape will expand from where you initially clicked, and will be centered around that position.
-(This was Tux Paint's only behavior through version 0.9.24.)
+(This was Marx Paint's only behavior through version 0.9.24.)

                       Shapes from corner